The 3 stages of sales reporting

 Periscope connects to all popular data warehouses and can be a great choice if you have SQL Analysts on the team.

-Takeaway: Take full advantage of your actionable sales reporting insights (but only if you're actually in stage 3).
+Takeaway: Take full advantage of your actionable sales reporting insights (but only if you're in stage 3).

-Like I said, many companies think they're in stage 3 before they actually are.
-That doesn't help anyone.
-So be honest with yourself.
 Do you have any idea what you're measuring?
-Have you started from scratch a few times after realizing you weren't getting the insights you needed?
+Have you started from scratch a few times after realizing you weren't getting the needed insights?
 Can you, right now, pull actionable insights from your data?

 Table of Contents